Staff & Advisory Group

 B.A (Cultural Anthropology), B.SC (Ecology and Biodiversity, Development Studies), Master’s (Science in Society)

-Katrin joined the SMC as an intern in late 2021 while completing her Master’s of Science in Society at Te Herenga Waka Victoria University of Wellington.
-She has a Bachelor of Science in Ecology and Biodiversity and a Bachelor of Arts in Cultural Anthropology.
-Throughout her studies she worked as a bookseller at Unity Books and an Academic Teaching Assistant at the School of Social and Cultural Studies, where she tutored courses on introductory anthropology, medical anthropology and genocide studies.
+Katrin joined the SMC in late 2021 while completing her Master’s of Science in Society at Te Herenga Waka Victoria University of Wellington.
+She has a BSc in Ecology and Biodiversity and a BA in Cultural Anthropology.
 As a Research Assistant at the Centre for Science in Society she worked on projects relating to climate change denial and public perceptions of pest control in Aotearoa.

 Terms of reference (2022)